-Delivering service of the highest quality is core to our purpose and our assurance strategy, the focus of which is to strengthen trust and transparency for our clients, in the context of the capital markets and within wider society.
+Delivering service of the highest quality is core to our purpose and our assurance strategy, the focus of which is to strengthen trust and transparency in our clients, in the capital markets and wider society.

-As previously mentioned, to help PwC Canada put this strategy into effect, the PwC network has established the QMSE framework, which introduces an overall quality objective for the Assurance practice that is supported by a series of underlying quality management objectives.
-Our SoQM must be designed and operated so that these objectives are achieved with reasonable assurance.
-The achievement of these objectives is supported by a quality management process established by our firm and Assurance leadership, business process owners, and partners and staff.
+To help PwC Canada put this strategy into effect, the PwC network has established the Quality Management for Service Excellence (QMSE) framework for quality management which integrates quality management into business processes and the firm-wide risk management process.
+The QMSE framework introduces an overall quality objective for the Assurance practice focused on having the people and processes to deliver services in an effective and efficient manner that meets the expectations of our clients and other stakeholders.

+This overall quality objective is supported by a series of underlying quality management objectives and our SoQM must be designed and operated so that these objectives are achieved with reasonable assurance.

+The achievement of these objectives is supported by a quality management process established by our firm and Assurance leadership, business process owners and partners and staff.
-This involves the integrated use of:

-- Assurance Quality Indicators to aim to predict quality issues; - Real Time Assurance to aim to prevent quality issues; - Root Cause Analysis to learn from quality issues; and - a Recognition and Accountability Framework to reinforce quality behaviours, culture and actions.
+This involves the integrated use of assurance quality indicators to aim to predict quality issues, real time assurance to aim to prevent quality issues, root cause analysis to learn from quality issues and a recognition and accountability framework to reinforce quality behaviours, culture and actions.

-These programs, by design, require ongoing monitoring and continuous improvement, in particular Assurance Quality Indicators, which we expect will evolve significantly over time as we continue to use and learn from these measures.
+These programs, by design, require ongoing monitoring and continuous improvement, in particular assurance quality indicators, which we expect will evolve significantly over time and as we continue to use and learn from these measures.